Home » Water Quality » Contaminants » How to Remove Manganese From Water (Step-by-Step)

 Reverse Osmosis

-The RO filtration method is ideal for removing dissolved manganese even in its highest concentration.
-Unlike other methods, you don’t need to backwash your system.
-You only need to replace the filter membranes every six months and change the semipermeable membrane after every two years.
+The RO filtration method is particularly effective at removing dissolved manganese, even at high concentrations.
+Unlike other methods, you don’t need to backwash the system.
+You only need to replace the filter membranes every six months and change the semipermeable membrane every two years.

-You can install a RO system at the entry point of water and ensure your water has relatively high pressure.
-The pressure will push water against the membrane.
-If your water supply has low pressure, you can use a pressure pump to make the system effective.
+You can install an RO system at your water’s entry point, ensuring the water has sufficient pressure to push it through the membrane.
+If your water pressure is low, you can use a pressure pump to make the system effective.

 Step 4: Re-test Your Water After Treatment